 Cytogenetics: Advanced prenatal diagnosis for inherited diseases

-Ultrasonography and blood tests are safe and now-a-days they also help in determining whether advanced prenatal genetic tests like chorionic villus sampling, amniocentesis, and percutaneous umbilical blood sampling are needed.
-Usually, these more invasive tests are done when couples have an increased risk of having a baby with a genetic abnormality such as a neural tube defect or a chromosomal abnormality, particularly when the woman is 35 or older.
+Ultrasonography and blood tests are safe and help doctors determine whether the couple will have to undergo advanced prenatal genetic tests like chorionic villus sampling, amniocentesis, and non-invasive umbilical blood sampling.
+Usually, doctors recommend these extensive tests when the baby in the womb is prone to genetic abnormalities such as a neural tube defect or a chromosomal abnormality.
+The chances of passing on the genetic abnormality are particularly higher when the woman is 35 or older.

-Chorionic villus sampling (CVS):
+Chorionic villus sampling (CVS)

-Fetal Blood Sampling:
+Fetal Blood Sampling

 At Milann, we have been offering genetic screening to all of our patients for many years and have thus helped numerous couples achieve healthy pregnancies.
 We urge women who are considering pregnancy in the future to reach out to our specialists and discuss screening options.